carallon/pharos-controller-api/sphinx-src/queryjs/websocket/subscriptions.rst

-Websocket Subscriptions
+WebSocket Subscriptions
 #######################

-Websocket subscriptions allow data to be pushed to the web client whenever there is a change within the project.
+WebSocket subscriptions allow data to be pushed to the web client whenever there is a change within the project.
 The query.js library includes functions with callbacks to subscribe to each channel and return any data received.

 Functions
 *********